LearnExcel.io

 Understand the Basics

 Before we dive into the specifics of adding positive and negative numbers in Excel, it’s important to understand a few basic principles of mathematics.
 Positive numbers represent values that are greater than zero, while negative numbers represent values that are less than zero.
-The sum of a positive and negative number can be found by subtracting the absolute value of the smaller number from the larger number.
+The sum of a positive and negative number can be found by subtracting the absolute value of the smaller number from the larger number — which is really just subtraction in Excel.
 Keep this in mind as we move forward.

 Using the SUM Function